Grammarly Home

 When should you cite ChatGPT?

-Different audiences may have different expectations when it comes to citing AI tools like ChatGPT.
-Academic institutions and teachers, for instance, may require citation or disclosure—even for small contributions, while online shoppers may not care when product descriptions are AI-generated.
+With that said, different audiences may have different expectations when it comes to citing AI tools like ChatGPT.
+Academic institutions and teachers, for instance, may require citation or disclosure even for small contributions, while online shoppers may not care when product descriptions are AI-generated.

 If you write in an academic or professional setting, check with your organization for guidance on when and how to use and disclose AI.
 When in doubt, it’s best to err on the side of transparency and disclose how AI assisted your work.